Getting Glasses in Xinzhuang as an English Speaker

 5 Questions to Ask Any Glasses Shop in Xinzhuang

 1. Is the optometrist licensed?
 Taiwan’s Ministry of Health and Welfare maintains a public registry of licensed medical personnel, including optometrists.
-Only licensed optometrists can legally perform a full eye examination.
+A full vision examination must be performed by a licensed optometrist — or by a physician.

 3. Which lens brands do they carry?
 ZEISS, HOYA, Essilor, and Nikon are the mainstream premium lens brands in Taiwan.
 Confirm the shop is an authorized dealer rather than selling counterfeits or grey-market imports.